-Discount Rate
+Discount rate

-The discount rate used to measure the total pension liability was 7.40 percent.
+The discount rate used to measure the total pension liability was 7.40 percent, the same as the prior measurement date.
 To determine the discount rate, an asset sufficiency test was completed to test whether the pension plan's fiduciary net position was sufficient to make all projected future benefit payments of current plan members.